steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-loaders.md

 * **AWS Batch:** The Grant Loader is executed as a batch job using AWS Batch.
 The Grant Loader batch job pulls grant data from the JHU grant management databases that is used by Johns Hopkins University.
 * **ECS:** The batch job is executed in ECS Fargate within AWS.
-The environment is deployed in the `jhupass-vpc` VPC.
+The environment is deployed in the main VPC and JHU connected VPC.
 * **S3:** The configuration of the Grant Loader is persisted in S3 buckets.
 The policy information `policy.properties` and `grant_update_timestamps` are stored in a S3 bucket.
 * **EventBridge:** AWS EventBridge is used to schedule the execution of the Grant Loader job.
 The target of the schedule is